intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/nearline/pms_pack_operations.md

 # pms_pack_operations
 ---

-This dataset provides reference data for pack management systems.
+This dataset provides assembly data for packs.

 ---